- Edmund Day

 - Ma’shell Backus, Business Manager

-Before joining Project SEED in 2009, Ma’shell Backus held various business office positions including Human Resources Assistant, Full Charge Bookkeeper and Business Manager.
+Before joining Project SEED in 2009, Ma’shell Backus held various business office positions including Human Resources Manager, Payroll Specialist, Full Charge Bookkeeper and Business Manager.
 She holds a B.S. in Business Administration from Towson University.

 - Timothy Davidson, Indiana Director